cs0320/echo-gearup/README.md

 # Mock gearup materials

 ## `mock-vanilla` directory
 This is the codebase for the first part of the gearup.
 It has a very sparse implementation of our REPL.
 We'll step through it together to get used to  HTML and CSS, but we will move onto the React project afterwards.
+To run this, right click on the `index.html` file and click "Open with Live Server".

 ## `mock` directory
 This is the codebase for the latter part of the gearup.
 This is a TypeScript React project created with Vite setup.
 The styling is a little bit prettier than the raw HTML/CSS version.
 We'll use this to work through some exercises with state, event handlers, and Playwright testing.
 This is a good template to start Mock with once it is filled in from the gearup.